thesandboxchicago/wireguard-installer-manager/.github/README.md

  - simple CLI and seamless integration with system networking

 ### Prerequisite
-- CentOS, Debian, Ubuntu, Arch, Fedora, Redhat, Raspbian
+- CentOS, Debian, Ubuntu, Arch, Fedora, Redhat, Raspbian **Docker**
 - Linux Kernel 4.1 or newer
 - You will need root access or a user account with `sudo` privilege.